JideGuru/JideGuru/README.md

 <h1 align='center'>Hi there 👋🏾 </h1>

 <p align='center'>I am a Software Engineer focused on building mobile apps using Flutter, AI, and JavaScript.
-Also a Google Developer Expert for Flutter. </p>
+Also, a Google Developer Expert for Flutter. </p>

 <p align='center'>